-These natural remedies for relief of the symptoms of menopause and perimenopause have been tried and recommended by real women.
+These natural remedies for menopause symptoms really work according to real women who have tried and recommended them.
 See what real women have to say about how effective remedies like Black Cohosh, Maca Root Powder, Diindolylmethane, and Soy really are and what diet and lifestyle changes really bring relief.

-This is the third post in the Midlife Rambler Real Talk about Menopause series.
+This is part of an on-going series on Midlife Rambler, Real Talk about Menopause.
 Too many of us (including myself) don’t fully understand what’s happening and don’t know where to go to for accurate information.
 I am not a doctor and this is not medical advice but I’m hoping to provide some of the information I wish I had known when I went through menopause and give you some resources to check out if you want to learn more.

 More Real Talk About Menopause